in28minutes/cloud.in28minutes.com/_posts-future/20200304-AWS-Solution-Architect-Associate.md

 		- Create an EC2 instances from AMI
 		- Create a new AMI from EC2 instance

-## Amazon EBS Scenarios - with EC2
+## Amazon EBS Certification and Interview Questions - with EC2

 | Scenario | Solution  |
 |--|:--|